PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Guide

-We have used the expertise and advice of the LCG/Genser team in the organization of our configuration scripts \cite{Kirsanov:2008zz}.
-Thanks to this choice, we hope, our solution will be compatible with the ones in general use.
+For our project still another configuration/automake system was prepared for use in LCG/Genser projects\footnote{We have used the expertise and advice of Dmitri Konstantinov and Oleg Zenin in organization of configuration scripts for our whole distribution tar-ball as well.
+Thanks to this choice, we hope, our solution will be compatible with ones in general use.} \cite{LCG,Kirsanov:2008zz}.

+To activate this set of autotool based \cite{autotools} installation scripts, enter the {\tt platform} directory and execute the {\tt use-LCG-config.sh} script.
+Then, the installation procedure and the names of the configuration script parameters will differ from the ones described in our paper.
+Instruction given in the './INSTALL' readme file, created by the {\tt use-LCG-config.sh} script, should be followed.
+One can also execute {\tt ./configure --help}, which will list all options available for the configuration script.

+Breif information on these scripts can be found in {\tt README} in the main directory as well.